ActivitySim/activitysim/docs/gettingstarted.rst

 * The desired runtimes

 ActivitySim framework models use a significant amount of RAM since they store data in-memory to reduce data access time in order to minimize runtime.
-For example, the example MTC Travel Model One model has 2.7 million households, 7.5 million people, 1475 zones, 826 network skims and has been run between one hour and one day depending on the amount of RAM and number of processors allocated.
+For example, the example Gondor model has 2.7 million households, 7.5 million people, 1475 zones, 826 network skims and has been run between one hour and one day depending on the amount of RAM and number of processors allocated.
 See :ref:`multiprocessing` and :ref:`chunk_size` for more information.